 - Representing goods or services as a particular quality if they are of another: A business cannot falsely claim their goods or services are of a distinct quality if they are not.

-- Disparaging another’s product or business by false or misleading representations: A business cannot make false or misleading statements about the goods, services, or business of someone else.
+- Disparaging another’s product or business by false or misleading representations: A business cannot make false or misleading statements about someone else’s goods, services, or business.

-- Advertising goods or services not intending sale as advertised or in supply not expected to meet public demand without disclosing a limitation of quantity: A business can only advertise goods or services if it intends to sell them as advertised.
+- Advertising goods or services not intending to sell as advertised or in supply not expected to meet public demand without disclosing a limitation of quantity: A business can only advertise goods or services if it intends to sell them as advertised.

 - Making false or misleading statements concerning price reduction: A business cannot make false or misleading statements about sales, clearances, or price reductions.

 Under the Uniform Deceptive Trade Practices Act, the court must find that the defendant engaged in deceptive trade practices for the plaintiff’s claim to be successful.
-The plaintiff does not have to prove monetary damages, intent to deceive, or confusion or misunderstanding.
-Instead, the court can provide an injunction, stopping the business from unfair practices on terms it considers reasonable.
+The plaintiff must not prove monetary damages, intent to deceive, or confusion or misunderstanding.
+Instead, the court can provide an injunction, stopping the business from unfair practices on reasonable terms.
 Depending on the facts of the case, the court may award costs and attorney fees.

 The Illinois Consumer Fraud and Deceptive Practices Act is another powerful tool protecting businesses and individuals who are victims of unfair competition.
 The law prohibits fraud, deception, false pretenses and false promises, misrepresentation, and concealment of facts in trade or commerce.
 Elements of an Illinois Consumer Fraud Act claim include: